233-Jerry/Grasscutter-Resources/README.md

 - ExcelBinOutput - 3.6 Dimbreath
 - BinOutput - 3.6 Dimbreath
-- Scripts - 3.6 GIO & Dump manual by me & hiro *** for natural spawn and many other things ***
+- Scripts - 3.6 GIO & Dump Manual by Community ***for natural spawn and many other things***
-- TextMap - 3.6 Dimbreath *** for language translations items,etc are used for gm-books ***
+- TextMap - 3.6 Dimbreath ***for language translations items,etc are used for gm-books***
-- QuestEncryptionKeys - 3.5 GI-cutscenes *** Used for cutscenes that require a key ***
+- QuestEncryptionKeys - 3.6 GI-cutscenes ***Used for cutscenes that require a key***

 ## What is difference between GIO and GC?
-- GIO is a leaked full file from official server which was released last month (maybe 28/10/2022) which is available from 3.1-4.0 so it's possible that version 3.2+ some animations/characters are still in beta (aka beta old) so data won't be accurate anymore if it's already release because of the many revisions.
+- GIO is a leaked full file from official server which was released last month (maybe 28/10/2022) which is available from CBT1-4.0 so it's possible that version 3.3+ some animations/characters are still in beta (aka beta old) so data won't be accurate anymore if it's already release because of the many revisions.
 - GC is a Grasscutter that has been dump file by several GC Teams and several other people whose results are from current beta and includes latest released version, only the problem is that most of the data is still unk_name so it's hard to understand and sometimes it's still inaccurate because mix from previous version.

 ## Learn LUA